-Recognizing that problem-solving skills are essential management tools, the Graziadio School, in conjunction with the Straus Institute for Dispute Resolution, provides MBA students an opportunity to study in one of Pepperdine's internationally recognized law programs while fulfilling MBA requirements.
+Recognizing that problem-solving skills and deal-making are essential management tools, the Graziadio School, in conjunction with the Straus Institute for Dispute Resolution, provides MBA students an opportunity to study in Pepperdine School of Law's internationally recognized Dispute Resolution program while fulfilling MBA requirements.

-MBA students who complete an additional elective at the Straus Institute that would not count toward their MBA degree also would be awarded a Certificate in Dispute Resolutionfrom the Straus Institute, School of Law.
+MBA students who complete an additional 2-unit elective at the Straus Institute, which would not count toward their MBA degree, would be awarded a Certificate in Dispute Resolutionfrom the Straus Institute, School of Law.

 The Straus Institute offers the most extensive law school dispute resolution curriculum in the country and is annually recognized by U.S. News & World Report as a prominent leader in this field.